FreeCAD/FreeCAD/README.md

 Installing
 ----------

-Precompiled (installable) packages are available for Windows and macOS on the [Releases page](https://github.com/FreeCAD/FreeCAD/releases).
+Precompiled packages for stable releases are available for Windows, macOS and Linux on the [Releases page](https://github.com/FreeCAD/FreeCAD/releases).

-On most Linux distributions, FreeCAD is directly installable from the software center application.
+On most Linux distributions, FreeCAD is also directly installable from the software center application.

+For development releases check the [weekly-builds page](https://github.com/FreeCAD/FreeCAD-Bundle/releases/tag/weekly-builds).

 Other options are described at the [wiki Download page](https://wiki.freecadweb.org/Download).